dCache/dcache/docs/UserGuide/src/main/markdown/webdav.md

 dCache takes data integrity very seriously.
 This includes transferring data with remote servers.
-Under normal circumstances, dCache will only consider a third-party transfer successful if the data-bearing HTTP request (either a GET for pull, or PUT for push) indicates a success and the integrity of the new copy is verified.
+Under normal circumstances, dCache will only consider a third-party transfer successful if the data-bearing HTTP request (either a `GET` for pull, or `PUT` for push) indicates a success and the integrity of the new copy is verified.

 There are two complementary ways to verify the new copy has not become
-corrupted: checking the file size matches and the file's checksum matches.
+corrupted: checking the file size matches and the file checksum matches.

-For pull requests, the file's size is normally included in the response headers of the GET request; however, for push requests the response headers to the PUT request usually do not contain the file's size.
+For pull requests, the file's size is normally included in the response headers of the `GET` request; however, for push requests the response headers to the `PUT` request usually do not contain the file's size.
 Therefore, a subsequent `HEAD` request is often needed after a successful `PUT` request.

 The checksum of the remote file is obtained using RFC 3230 `Want-Digest` headers.
-For pull requests, this header is included in the `GET request; however, for the `PUT` request the `Want-Digest` header is included in the subsequent `HEAD` request.
+For pull requests, this header is included in the `GET` request; however, for the `PUT` request the `Want-Digest` header is included in the subsequent `HEAD` request.

 Although dCache supports RFC 3230, the standard is not widely